icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ### [yazt](https://github.com/bashelled/yazt)

-**Yazt** is a simple ZSH theme manager in maintence that is compatible with nearly everything.
+**Yazt** is a simple ZSH theme manager in maintenance that is compatible with nearly everything.
 You can use prompts in plugins, mix 'n' match two themes and with a few modifications, you can even use it in `bash`.

 ### [yzsh](https://github.com/yunielrc/yzsh)